 This form provides the recommended format for the Consent Form.
 Once again, please retype using as much space as your project requires.
 Also include samples of any questionnaire or form you intend to use.

-Sample Approved Form
+Department Head Approved Form

 - A publication issued by the U. S. Department of Energy entitled "Protecting Human Research Subjects" has also been included as a handy general reference guide.
 This same brochure can be found here.